Self-Study 2024-2025 Self-Study 2024-2025

 • Colleen McKnight, Director for Library Services

-• Karen Place, Capital Project Planner, Capital Planning
+• Karen Place, Capital Project Planner, Capital Planning and Project Management

 • Diana Oliver, Human Resources Manager